 Issuance of Additional Units.
 The Partnership may issue new Units to additional investors, to finance the acquisition of additional properties, pursuant to the Partnership's Nonqualified Unit Option Plan, under which options to purchase an aggregate of 1,416,910 Depositary Units may be granted to officers and certain key employees of the General Partner and the Partnership, or to raise capital for other purposes.
 On any issuance of additional Units, the capital accounts of the existing partners will be adjusted to reflect a revaluation of the Partnership's properties (based on their then fair market value, net of liabilities, to which they are then subject).
-Any resulting unrealized gain or loss will be allocated among loss and deduction will be allocated in such a manner as to eliminate any Book-Tax Disparities with respect to the revalued assets.
-See "-Allocation of Income and Loss."
+Any resulting unrealized gain or loss will be allocated among the existing partners and subsequent allocations of taxable income, gain, loss and deduction will be allocated in such a manner as to eliminate any Book-Tax Disparities with respect to the revalued assets.
+See "- Allocation of Income and Loss."